HackYourFuture/Node.js/week2/MAKEME.md

 ### Make a blog API

 Anyone here still remember blogs!?
 They were all the rage around 10 years ago.
 We are a bit late to the party, but I think we can still make some money with a blog application.
 Since you just learned about REST and APIs we are going to use them when writing this application.
-The resource in the application are `blogs`.
-Each blog will have a `title` and `content`.
+The resource in the application are blog `posts`.
+Each blog post will have a `title` and `content`.
+The `title` will also serve as an`id` uniquely identifying a blog post.

-We also want our blogs to be stored `persistently` so that they do not dissapear when the Node.js application is restarted.
+We want our blog posts to be stored `persistently` so that they do not dissapear when the Node.js application is restarted.
 To achieve this, each blog post will be stored as a separate file on the hard drive.

 Let's start by setting up our environment.